-Judge Judy Goes Ballistic On Show 21-Year-Old Guest With 10 Kids Who Says He Slept With Her Daughter
+Judge Judy Goes Ballistic On 21-Year-Old Show Guest With 10 Kids Who Says He Slept With Her Daughter

 In a recent television episode of Judge Judy’s show, which bears her name, one man who fathered nearly a dozen kids with different mothers, got the third degree from the judge.
 His suggestion that one of the moms was her daughter — an attempt at humor — didn’t go too well.
 If you follow the show, you know what came next.

 According to America Now, a 21-year-old man who claims to have fathered 10 kids from “about” four different women began trying to upstage Judy (real name, Judith Susan Sheindlin) in her own court.
-Apparently, he is either not that familiar with the show, was trying to make good on a bet to face the beast or was there to get his 15 minutes of fame.
+Apparently, he is either not that familiar with the show, was trying to make good on a bet to face the beast, or was there to get his 15 minutes of fame.

 Love judge judy pic.twitter.com/0ejajwUUut